Modular Examination Committee

 • authorises reports to Student Finance England or other funding bodies on student progress;

-• provides a forum to consider general points related to the equity and standards of awards to students and to feedback views from other Programme Leads and from Chief External Examiners to SECs.
+• provides a forum to consider general points related to the equity and standards of awards to students and to feedback views from other Programme Leads to SECs.

 Membership

-• Head of Taught Programmes Team (clerk to the MEC)
+• Head of Taught Student Information Management and Programme Support Advisers (clerk to the UCF)

-In general, MEC does not discuss those students who meet all the requirements for the award for which they are registered or who do not fall foul of any regulations.
+In general, UCF does not discuss those students who meet all the requirements for the award for which they are registered or who do not fall foul of any regulations.
 Instead a progressive filtering system is used so that students who fall foul of the regulations - especially those concerned with progression - are dealt with according to standard practices and/or guidelines without further discussion.
-In fact, about 10% of students fall into this category and have to be considered by SECs or have to be considered in detail in committee.

-Some of the problems are resolved by correcting errors or omissions (e.g. missing marks found, outstanding DF or DD grades converted etc).
+Some of the problems are resolved by correcting errors or omissions (e.g. missing marks found, outstanding IC or DD grades converted etc).
 SECs will, of course, also be considering proposed changes to module marks following moderation and these may also lead to changes to awards or other recommendations.
-Once these have been decided and reported, the Chair of MEC can present to MEC the new status of these students and the appropriate action without further discussions in MEC.
-Consequently, it is usually only 1% or less of the students whose situations need to be considered in detail by MEC.
+Once these have been decided and reported, these are all processed for the updated position of the students examination committee decisions to be presented to UCF.
+Any outstanding or unresolved queries must be responded to and resolved before the end of UCF.